Jai-Singh-yk/Jai-Singh-yk/README.md

 ## 💡 Who am I ?

 I’m Jai a Junior Data Analyst with a passion for using data to uncover insights and support decision-making.
+Welcome to my GitHub Page, where I showcase some of my projects check it out [here](https://github.com/Jai-Singh-yk/Portfolio/blob/main/README.md).

 ---